Postselected quantum hypothesis testing: Discussion

 \subsection{Acknowledgments}

-B.R.\ was supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI Grant No.\ 21F21015 and the JSPS Postdoctoral Fellowship for Research in Japan.
-L.L.\ is supported by the Alexander von Humboldt Foundation.
+We thank Yonglong Li and Marco Tomamichel for discussions on related settings studied in classical hypothesis testing~\cite{gutman_1989}.
+B.R.\ was partially supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI Grant No.\ 21F21015 and the JSPS Postdoctoral Fellowship for Research in Japan.
+L.L.\ was supported by the Alexander von Humboldt Foundation.
 M.M.W.\ acknowledges support from the NSF under grant no.~1907615.